-Neste Renewable Aviation Fuel complies with the strict safety and quality requirements of the aviation sector.
-Because of its fossil fuel-like chemical composition and excellent cold weather performance, Neste Renewable Aviation fuel can be blended with fossil jet fuel.
+Neste MY Renewable Jet complies with the strict safety and quality requirements of the aviation sector.
+Because of its fossil fuel like chemical composition and excellent cold weather performance, Neste MY Renewable Jet can be blended with fossil jet fuel.

 Impressive tests with Neste Winter Grade Renewable Fuel

 The airplane manufacturer Boeing has successfully tested Neste's Winter Grade Renewable Fuel as a component of aviation fuel.
 The testing took place in the U.S. using a Boeing 787 Dreamliner.
 15% of the fuel used in one of the plane's two engines was Neste Winter Grade Renewable fuel.
 The airplane performed as designed with the renewable fuel blend, just as it does with fossil jet fuel.